SysBioOncology/AutoencoderABM/README.md

 For each of the sections below, there will be an indication if additional data is needed from Zenodo to reproduce the proceedings results.

 ## 00_prep
-*Download Zenodo folder "00_original/TCGA".
-These are the original TCGA images*
+*Download Zenodo folder "00_original/tcga" for the original TCGA images, and 00_original/M07 and 00_original/M10 for the tumoroid images*

 This folder contains the scripts to convert TCGA slides, using [SpoTLighT](https://pubmed.ncbi.nlm.nih.gov/39511301/) outputs, to ABM grid, or tumoroid microscopy images to ABM grid.
 There are two main scripts (`tcga_patches.py` and `tumoroid_conversion_pipeline.py`) with each a separate utils script with additional functions.